 Q: What motivated you to choose a career in physical therapy?

 A: I danced throughout my childhood and found myself with many injuries, which led me to seek physical therapy as a patient.
 One of the first physical therapists who treated me was a Black woman, and I always remember how positive that experience was for me.
-As I was exposed to physical therapy over the years, I was always fascinated by what they did and wanted to pursue it as a career.
+As I was exposed to physical therapy over the years, I was always fascinated by the field and wanted to pursue it as a career.

-Q: As we navigate diversity, equity, and inclusion in the physical therapy field - from your perspective, what would you want your colleagues to know?
+Q: As we navigate the physical therapy field - from your perspective, what would you want your colleagues to know?

-A: I want my colleagues to know how important it is to all work together to increase diversity and inclusion in physical therapy.
+A: I want my colleagues to know how important it is to all work together in physical therapy.
 Black physical therapists only make up about 5% of the profession, even though the U.S. population is about 13% Black.
-Our healthcare fields should accurately represent the communities we serve to help address health disparities and gaps in access to equitable health services.
+Our healthcare fields should accurately represent the communities we serve to help provide them with access to health services.

-Q: Are you involved in any diversity, equity, and inclusion programs, projects, or groups connected to the study and practice of physical therapy?
+Q: Are you involved in any programs, projects, or groups connected to the study and practice of physical therapy?

 A: I am involved with the National Association of Black Physical Therapists (NABPT).
 As an undergrad student, I helped charter the first collegiate chapter in the Atlanta University Center and served as that chapter’s first president.
 NABPT is an organization that connects and supports prospective PT/PTA students, current PT/PTA students, and PTs/PTAs while increasing diversity and inclusion in the field.